International Special

 By then a crowd favorite, Epinard was the .95 favorite in the No.3 International Special.
-A great success, more than 60,000 showed up at Latonia Race Track for the race which drew perhaps the strongest field of all.
-In addition to the honored guest, Epinard, the race featured stars of the day such as Kentucky Derby runner-up Chilhowee, plus Belmont Stakes winner Mad Play and two future U.S. Hall of Famers, Princess Doreen and Sarazen owned by Virginia Fair Vanderbilt.
-Future Hall of Fame trainer Max Hirsch said the 6-1 third choice Sarazen's win over Epinard, in which he set a Latonia track record, was his greatest thrill in racing. $55,500 to the winner.
+More than 60,000 showed up at Latonia Race Track for the race.
+In addition to Epinard, the race featured Kentucky Derby runner-up Chilhowee, Belmont Stakes winner Mad Play and two future U.S. Hall of Famers, Princess Doreen and Sarazen owned by Virginia Fair Vanderbilt.
+Future Hall of Fame trainer Max Hirsch said the 6-1 third choice Sarazen's win over Epinard, in which he set a Latonia track record, was his greatest thrill in racing. $55,500 was paid to the winner.

 Although he finished second in all three of the International Specials, Epinard's 1924 performances earned him the U.S. Champion Older Male Horse honors.